GMLC-TDC/HELICS/docs/user-guide/installation/linux.md

 - CMake 3.10 or newer (if using clang with libc++, use 3.18+)
 - git
 - Boost 1.67 or newer
-- ZeroMQ 4.2 or newer (if ZeroMQ support is needed)
+- ZeroMQ 4.2 or newer (generally recommended but technically not essential)
 - MPI-2 implementation (if MPI support is needed)

 ### Setup